MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Method

 After feature transformation, we reshape all chunks $\mathbf{Y}_{i}^{k}$ back to the original dimension $\mathbf{Y} \in \mathbb{R}^{H\times W \times C}$.
-The vertical way (green chunks in Fig. \ref{fig:s_cmblock}) does likewise except splitting the sequence of image tokens along vertical direction.
-To make communication among groups along channel dimension, we also apply a FC layer to process each image token individually.
+The vertical way (green chunks in Fig. \ref{fig:spatial}) does likewise except splitting the sequence of tokens along vertical direction.
+To make communication among groups along channel dimension, we also apply a FC layer to process each token individually.
 Finally, we get the output by element-wise summing horizontal, vertical, and channel features together.
-The chunks lengths hierarchically increase as the network deepens, aiming at capturing short-to-long range information progressively.
+The chunks length $L$ hierarchically increases as the network deepens, thereby enabling the FC filter to discover more core semantics progressively from small to big spatial region.

-\textbf{Difference between our MorphFC and convolution.} \textbf{(i)} Typical convolution utilizes fixed 3$\times$3 kernel size, which only aggregates local context.
-On the contrary, the chunks lengths in $\tt MorphFC$ hierarchical increase as the network deepens, which can model short-to-long range information progressively.
-Obviously, the kernel size for 2D convolution can also be set larger but its computation cost is much higher than $\tt MorphFC$.

-\textbf{(ii)} Convolution uses sliding windows to obtain overlapping tokens, which requires cumbersome operations, including unfold, reshape and fold.
-In contrast, we simply reshape the feature map to obtain our chunks with non-overlapping tokens.